 - Turn the heat down, and mix well, ensuring the sugar is dissolved.

-- Once the sugar dissolves turn the heat low to maintain the gentlest simmer.Note: If you like a thicker milk in your rasmalai then use 3.5 cups of milk and cook on medium heat for 5-8 minutes to thicken the mix before turning it down.
+- Once the sugar dissolves turn the heat low to maintain the gentlest simmer.Note: If you like a thicker milk in your rasmalai then use 3.5 cups of milk and cook on medium low heat for 5-8 minutes to thicken the mix before turning it down, but please DO NOT actually make the milk thick otherwise it won't full absorb.

 Rasmalai Dough